-By 2020, Joba Chamberlain should have either been putting the finishing touches on his career or moving into the final few years in MLB.
+By 2020, Joba Chamberlain should have either been putting the finishing touches on his career or moving into his final few years in MLB.
 Instead, the pitcher lost everything.

 Joba Chamberlain had a long MLB career

 Although Joba Chamberlain pitched seven seasons, he is best known for the seven seasons he spent with the New York Yankees.
 But of those seven, there were really only three where Chamberlain was both relevant and essential.

 Considering how dominant the 6-foot-3, 245-pound Chamberlain was when he entered the league, it’s strange to think he only had three relevant seasons.

 Part of an impressive pitching crop that included Phil Hughes, Chamberlain totaled 34 strikeouts and allowed just one run in 24 innings as a rookie, amounting to a 0.38 ERA in 19 games.